 Annual Distribution Distributions will be recorded as received with no amount included in the run rate distributions or Run Rate Payout Ratio.
-Description Kimco provides commercial janitorial services to over 375 customers which range in size from multi-location national customers to regional single-site customers.
+Description Kimco provides commercial janitorial services to a large customer base which ranges in size from multi- location national customers to regional single-site customers.
 Contribution History In June 2014, the Corporation purchased preferred units in Kimco for an aggregate acquisition cost of US\$29.2 million.
 The Corporation purchased additional preferred units for US\$3.0 million in December 2015 and US\$2.0 million in November 2016.
 In 2017, the Corporation contributed an additional US\$4.0 million, by way of an unsecured promissory note, to reduce Kimco's total senior debt outstanding.
 Kimco is currently paying 8% per annum on the debt.
 In 2018, the Corporation loaned US\$6.0 million to replace Kimco's existing subordinated debt from a third party, and US\$3.8 million of promissory notes.
 Interest of 12% and 8% per annum respectively is paid monthly.
-Performance Based on unaudited financial statements for the five months ended May 31, 2019, revenue has decreased versus the comparable period while EBITDA has increased.
-Kimco is trailing its' management's forecast slightly from a revenue and EBITDA perspective.
-Kimco's management believes they have addressed certain weaknesses which are expected to generate revenue growth along with EBITDA growth in the latter half of 2019 and early 2020.
-Fair Value The fair value of the Kimco units were unchanged during the three and six months ending June 30, 2019.
+Performance Based on unaudited financial statements for the eight months ended August 31, 2019, revenue has decreased versus the comparable period while EBITDA has increased.
+Kimco is trailing its' management's forecast from a revenue and EBITDA perspective.
+Kimco's management believes they have addressed certain weaknesses which are expected to generate revenue growth along with higher EBITDA going forward.
+Fair Value The fair value of the Kimco units was decreased by US\$1.2 million during the three and nine months ended September 30, 2019, due to the expected timing of future distributions.
 The fair value of the Kimco units in Canadian dollars will fluctuate each quarter with foreign exchange rates but the underlying valuation of the units is evaluated each quarter.
-ECR The Earnings Coverage Ratio for Kimco remains below 1.0x.
+ECR The ECR for Kimco remains below 1.0x.